Olevi-id/ip-idp-documentation/_pages/a-general/2-projectStructure.md

 ## Purchasing Olevi

+You order your Olevi instance from your reseller.
+Currently, contact [WeAre Solutions](https://www.weare.fi/en/contact-page/).

 The cost structure is two layered:

 1. Continuous charges
 1. Project work to set Olevi up

+Your reseller makes you an offer on continuous charges and defines a project plan with you to put up your Olevi instances in quantity and quality that you choose.
+It is good to understand that planning your project is work accomplished by distinguished experts that do just that as their occupation.

+This practically means that probably the initial figures for the cost of putting up an Olevi and related services is a rough estimate.
+To find out more exact number for the price of your project probably requires work that your reseller will need to charge from you as a consulting fee.

+For some examples of pricing, please refer to Olevi [marketing pages](https://www.olevi.fi/) (in Finnish).

 ### Continuous Charges